GoogleCloudPlatform/spanner-migration-tool/docs/troubleshoot/minimal.md

 --additional-experiments=use_runner_v2 \
 --parameters gcsPubSubSubscription=<pubsub subscription being used in a gcs notification policy>,streamName=<Datastream name>, \
 instanceId=<Spanner Instance Id>,databaseId=<Spanner Database Id>,sessionFilePath=<GCS path to session file>, \
-dlqGcsPubSubSubscription=<pubsub subscription being used in a dlq gcs notification policy>,runMode=retryDLQ
+dlqGcsPubSubSubscription=<pubsub subscription being used in a dlq gcs notification policy>, \
+deadLetterQueueDirectory=<GCS path to the DLQ>,runMode=retryDLQ
 ```

 The following parameters can be taken from the regular forward migration Dataflow job: